Activation Steering with a Feedback Controller

 \subsubsection{Applying the Steering Vectors}

-Two popular activation steering approaches that use steering vectors are: \textit{Activation Addition}~\citep{turner2024acteng}, and \textit{Directional Ablation}~\citep{arditi2024refusal}.
-Both methods modify the token activation $\vx(k)$ using the steering vector $\vr(k)$ at layer $k$ such that the activation expresses the target concept or behavior.
+Two popular activation steering methods using steering vectors are: \textit{Activation Addition}~\citep{turner2024acteng}, and \textit{Directional Ablation}~\citep{arditi2024refusal}.
+Both modify the token activation $\vx(k)$ using the steering vector $\vr(k)$ at layer $k$ such that the activation expresses the target concept or behavior.
 By setting $\vx(1,\vq) = \text{Embed}(\vq)$ and $\vr(1) = 0$, these methods apply the steering vectors $\vr(k)$ to the activation $\vx(k)$, $k=[K]$, at each layer via a steering function $\rho_{\text{steer}}$ as follows:

 We discuss here the details on how to design the steering function $\rho_{\text{steer}}$ for each method.

 {\bf Activation Addition (ActAdd).} ActAdd and sets $\rho_{\text{steer}}(\vx(k), \vr(k)) = \vx(k) + \alpha \vr(k)$, where the coefficient $\alpha$ controls the strength of the effect.